 Build a Walnut Sideboard

-Heirloom Project: This sideboard has a simple, modern style that will never be outdated.
+This walnut sideboard has a simple, modern style that will never be outdated.
 There are a lot of options when it comes to adding your personal touch to it, so don’t be afraid to make the odd tweak to the design.

 This sideboard was made from one sheet of veneered plywood, minimal solid wood and a few simple pieces of hardware.
 I used laser-cut stainless steel panels in the three doors, but solid wood would be fine.
 You could also try your hand at adding some subtle marquetry or inlay in the panels.
 Pussy willow motifs were cut into the steel to give the otherwise minimalist, modern design a softer, warmer quality.